Gilgamech/website/www/Gillogisms.md

 1. War as a series of burned bridges.
 1. Wars are almost entirely conducted to resolve disputes over dimensional resources - underground resources or tunnels, surface land area, buildings & improvements, flowing or standing water, airspace, orbitspace, et cetera. - 1989 (with later updates).
 1. Was One Punch Man minmaxed into a glass cannon?- 2023
 1. Water beds must be heated to be used, or else they become too cold to be slept on, pulling heat out of the body.
 (Might be good in tropical weather?)
-So can't be used during power outages or in off-grid situations. - 2003
+So can't be used during power outages. - 2003 (Or in off-grid situations.)
 1. Water isn't really H2O, but a mixture of hydroxide (OH-) and hydronium (H3O+), with the oxygen atoms moving back and forth between molecules, as a function of temperature.
 The Sour Taste Bud directly detects hydronium. and since there's more of both hydroxide and hydronium when water is hotter, this is how we can taste the temperature of water. - 2023
 1. Watermelon Man's name is Urizane. (from sCRYed)
 1. Wave-particle duality is actually wave function - wave location duality.
+1. We don't see through our eyes, so much as our eyes are inputs into an image generation neural network as part of our brain, and we're basically viewing its output. - 2024
 1. We-a-pwn
 1. We are all alone, but you can be alone with me, at least for a little while.
 My Blank Space spans Half The Sky and my domain includes all that the moonlight touches.
 1. We are all going to die - slowly, one at a time, across many decades.
 1. We are each a shallow pond, an oasis in the desert of the cold and unfeeling interstellar wilderness.
 The universe is a cold and lonely place, but we are also made of the universe, and we can make parts of it warm and welcoming.
 1. We are each the wrong person, in the wrong place, at the wrong time, doing the wrong thing, to the wrong people, for the wrong reasons.
 Don't let (the forces freeing you from that with which doesn't harmonize with you) limit you. - 2017.
 1. We are the electromagnetic force, suspended between saline packets of self-expanding lipid-polymer foam, floating along geodesics in 4d spacetime near large gravity masses, navigating a sociopolitical maze of ever-increasing complexity, just trying to get along. - 2018
-1. We are the gears that make our world go around.
-If one of us doesn't do it, then it simply goes undone.
+1. We are the gears that make our world go around. - 2019 - If one of us doesn't do it, then it simply goes undone.
 1. We are vectors in life-space.
-Collectively, we form a torus.
+Collectively, we form a torus. - 2020
 1. We can be bitter, or we can be better. - 2022
-1. We cannot go back(wards in time), but we can go anywhere again.
-(Will we ever go to Washtucna again and see that bus?)
+1. We cannot go back(wards in time), but we can go anywhere again.  - 2020 (Will we ever go to Washtucna again and see that bus?)
 1. We enjoy narrative straight lines, but reality is based much more in narrative waves, as most people live a random walk between optimal states.
 1. We have this sword here, to protect us from bandits.
 But it's made from uranium among other metals, so it's slowly killing us.
-Is it better than the bandits?
+Is it better than the bandits? - 2023
 1. We live in 'the gap', a Goldilocks-like zone between the Rock of Not Enough and Hard Place of Too Much.
 1. We may lose, ..., but we'll never be here again.
 (Paraphrase Edit of Eagles, Take It Easy.
 We aren't going to win - there will be no winning involved, just more loss or less.
 The locals won't even remember an easy win against some vainglorious loser on a random Taco Tuesday.)
 1. We're losing technologies in the fields of videogame development and forest fighting, among others.
 1. We've got spirit yes we do - but it's more like a Spirit Halloween than a high school pep rally.
 1. Wealth is Owner's Equity in one's personal life.
 The opposite of equity is debt, and the opposite of wealth is poverty.
-(Otherwise, 'wealth' means 'a lot of something'.) - 2005
+(Otherwise, 'wealth' means 'a lot of something'.) - 2005 (This is why 'Social Equity' `own society` groups don't make any sense - because their goals are merely those of an comic book villain - world domination.)
 1. Werewolf is past tense of Iswolf. - 2022
 1. What dressing do you like on your word salad? - 2023
 1. What makes a computer tick?
 The computer's clock makes it tick.
 Kernels are the base-level programs that run on (micro)processors.
 The difference between a simple kernel and a full OS is like the difference between an application and a web browser - make (application programming) interfaces to load other software into local memory and give them compute time on your CPUs.